trustbit/nix-whisper-transcription-demo/README.md

 ![log output](img/1.png)

-You can open your browser at [http://127.0.0.1:5001](http://127.0.0.1:5001) to view a UI for the Iris classifier:
+You can open your browser at [http://127.0.0.1:5001](http://127.0.0.1:5001) to view a web UI:

 ![webui page](img/2.png)

-Select any ogg and mp3 files that contain language [sample](img/sample.ogg) by **Choose the file** button:
+Select any ogg and mp3 files that contain language [sample](sample.ogg) by **Choose the file** button:

 ![webui page](img/3.png)

 Cick on Upload button and wait for a moments for resutl:

 ![webui page](img/5.png)

+GPU is not required, demo app will run on CPU, but on GPU the application will run much faster.
+If GPU support is available, the application will switch to using the GPU automatically.

 ## Implementation Details